lukecrosser/QuickTranslate/README.md

 ![image](https://github.com/lukecrosser/QuickTranslate/assets/64517117/2e89d3dc-374b-4729-9a0c-58a76974613a)

-Currently only supports English, Japanese, Spanish, French, and Korean.
+Currently only supports translation to English, Japanese, Spanish, French, and Korean but it will translate all languages supported with google translate.

 ## How to Install